For all KAUST community members

 When you turn on your camera, your video appears in the meeting gallery with other participants.
 Teams provides several layout options depending on the meeting and the size of your screen.

-Common meeting views include:
+Common meeting views:

 These views can usually be adjusted through the meeting view controls during the meeting.